 One thing you’ll notice immediately is that the locals are justifiably proud of their city.
 Scousers – named after Scouse, a fish-and-biscuit stew that was popular with sailors and is linked to the city’s port history – are more than happy to share Liverpool with visitors.
-Ongoing programs of regeneration have transformed the city into a vibrant, culture-filled destination.
-As we all know, travel is tricky right now but once we can explore again then you should definitely put Liverpool on your list.

 Liverpool with kids

 The Albert Dock

 Liverpool is a city that was shaped by the water.
 Located on the Mersey River, where the river meets the Irish Sea, the first ever commercial dock was built in Liverpool in 1715.
 The Albert Dock was completed in 1846 and by the late 19th century, 40 per cent of the world’s trade was passing through.